cromelex/pages-garden/content/technology/self-hosting/immich machine learning.md

 Last month [[Giving up on Windows|I finally gave up on Windows]], and installed [Bazzite](https://bazzite.gg/) on this machine.
 This was the perfect excuse to see if I could run the Immich Machine Learning container on the NVIDIA GPU to accelerate the process.
 ### Running with docker compose
-If you are already using Immich, chances are that you are already using Docker, and likely using the *official* `compose.yaml`.
+If you are using Immich, chances are that you are already using Docker.
 As such, I'll refrain from going into full detail.
-It's as simple as copying the `immich-machine-learning` container block from the original `compose.yaml`, adapting to match your hardware (in this case, the NVIDIA GPU), and starting the container.
+The official documentation is available [here.](https://immich.app/docs/guides/remote-machine-learning/) It's as simple as copying the `compose.yml` for the immich-machine-learning container, adapting to match your hardware (in this case, the NVIDIA GPU), and starting the container.
 ### Quadlets and podman containers
 Bazzite has built in support for [Quadlets](https://docs.bazzite.gg/Installing_and_Managing_Software/Quadlet/) as a way to run [podman](https://podman.io/) containers.
 Although you can still install Docker, I found it easier to just adapt and use the built in functionality for containers.